bfmartin/ansible-sshknownhosts/README.md

   added some docs and put it up on github.
 * This is my first python program, so I appreciate some feedback (and my first public ansible module)
-* Tested on Debian flavours (Mint 14 and up, Debian Sid and XUbuntu 12.10 and 13.04) and OpenBSD 5.2 and up.
+* Tested on Debian flavours (Mint 14 and up) and OpenBSD 5.2 and up.
 * Contact me at http://www.bfmartin.ca/contact/